NannyML/nannyml/docs/how_it_works/performance_estimation.rst

     While dealing well with covariate shift, DLE will not work under :term:`concept drift`.
     This shouldn't happen when the :term:`child model` has access to all the variables affecting the outcome and the problem is stationary.
 An example of a stationary model would be forecasting energy demand for heating purposes.
-Since the phyiscal laws underpinning the problem are the same, energy demand based on outside temperature should stay the same.
+Since the physical laws underpinning the problem are the same, energy demand based on outside temperature should stay the same.
 However if energy prices became too high and people decide to heat their houses less because they couldn't pay, then our model would experience concept drift.